-We at Karuna Trust have now initiated another meritorious activity with the launch of their latest project, “Karuna Community Eye Care Centre” to help underprivileged people of Sri Lanka who suffer from various forms of vision impairments.
+We at Karuna Trust have now initiated another meritorious activity with the launch of their latest project, “Karuna Community Eye Care Center” to help underprivileged people of Sri Lanka who suffer from various forms of vision impairments.
 We are focused to create awareness that blindness is preventable and address the issue of vision loss of thousands of people due to cataract by facilitating free cataract surgeries.
-We also distribute spectacles free of charge for those of lower income under this new project.
+We also distribute quality spectacles made according to the prescriptions free of charge, for those of lower income under this new project.

 What Motivated Us to Move into Eye Care Services

 Since 2015 Karuna Trust has been a partnering organization of Vision 2020 Sri Lanka; a program launched under the Ministry of Health to resolve the issue of preventable blindness and has been closely associated in helping them in numerous projects by giving donations, organizing eye camps in predetermined locations and initiating programs to give spectacles to students suffering with low vision.
-The Chief coordinator of Vision 2020, Dr. Asela Abeydheera, was fully devoted to the subject.
-When Vision 2020 program came to an end in 2017, Dr. Asela joined the YED unit of the Ministry of Health.
-Thereafter all programs we were carrying on with Vision 2020 too came to an end.
+When Vision 2020 program got paralyzed in 2017, all programs we were carrying on with Vision 2020 too came to an end.
 As we were keen to continue these meritorious activities, our programs continued with our own initiative.
-On invitation Dr.Asela Abeydheera was associated with Karuna Trust and together we conducted several eye camps in remote villages and facilitated cataract surgeries for the needy people.
-As these programs were continuing successfully we proposed to Dr. Asela, to join hands to set up an eye clinic to serve the deserving people free of charge.
-The ultimate result was that we were able to commence an eye clinic under the auspices of Karuna Community Eye Care Center (KCECC) with the mutual understanding that Karuna Trust would preside over the financial and administration activities and Dr. Asela Abedeera through the Sri Lanka Association of Community Ophthalmologists (SLACO) would administer the medical activities of this project.
+We conducted several eye camps in remote villages and facilitated cataract surgeries for the needy people.
+As these programs were continuing successfully, Karuna Trust set up an eye clinic in Maharagama to serve the deserving people free of charge.
+We named this clinic as, Karuna Community Eye Care Center and now it is running as a separate project of Karuna Trust.

 What We Do and The Services We Offer

 Our main objective is to help give sight to those who are blind and visually impaired due to eye ailments including cataract.
 Anyone who walks in to our eye clinic can get their eyes checked free of charge.
 Those patients who are of low income are entitled for free cataract surgeries and/or spectacles.
 Any student with low vision can obtain a pair of eye glasses of high quality made to prescription free of charge.
-Under this project we also conduct Eye Screening Camps in remote areas of Sri Lanka under our outreach program to identify less privileged persons diagnosed with cataract which can cause total blindness if not treated early.
-All such patients diagnosed with cataract are brought to eye hospitals in close proximity to where the eye camps are held after we facilitate them to undergo cataract surgery.
+Under this project we also conduct Eye Screening Camps in remote areas of Sri Lanka.
+Under our outreach program we identify less privileged persons with cataract, which can cause total blindness if not treated early.
+All such patients diagnosed with cataract are brought to eye hospitals in close proximity and we facilitate them to undergo cataract surgery.
 Following surgery, we ensure the safe return of all patients to their respective homes.
-The total cost of such surgery including transport to and from and other incidental expenses are borne by Karuna Trust.
-All Outreach Eye Screening Programs are conducted under the direct supervision of Dr. Asela Abeydheera.
+The total cost of such surgery including transport to and from, eye drops, meals on the surgery day and other incidental expenses are borne by Karuna Trust.
+We serve all without any discrimination according to The Buddha’s teaching.

 How We Operate

-Karuna Community Eye Care Centre (KCECC) is 100% funded by Karuna Trust.
+Karuna Community Eye Care Center is 100% funded by Karuna Trust.
 A budgeted sum of SLR 600,000.00 per month is allocated by Karuna Trust to meet the running costs of the eye clinic.
-All overheads which include rent, salaries, medicines, electricity, water etc., is paid by this allocation and the remaining funds are utilized to meet the cost of cataract surgeries and spectacles which are provided free of charge to the under privilege.
+All overheads which include rent, salaries, doctors’ fees, medicines, electricity, water etc., is paid by this allocation and the remaining funds are utilized to meet the cost of cataract surgeries and spectacles which are provided free of charge to the under privilege.
+Twenty five percent of our income is donations.
+Hundred percent of the donations that we receive are utilize for cataract surgeries and spectacles.

 How You Can Help Us.